-The secret of the salad is to balance well the dressing.
+The secret of the salad is to balance the dressing well.
 If the dressing is too rich and fat, then the salad will be too heavy and the amount of calorie intake will be super high.

 Easy peasy, wasn't it?

-These are my general guide lines when I need my salad to be a full meal, but you can really experiment with ingredients, textures and healthy dressings also if they are served as side next to a main dish, even when using less ingredients.
+These are my general guidelines when I need my salad to be a full meal, but you can really experiment with ingredients, textures and healthy dressings also if they are served as a side next to the main dish, even when using fewer ingredients.

 I always make sure to have a big portion of raw and/or cooked veggies on the side.